Paul Ryan, Director

 Australian Resilience Centre

-Paul is passionate about social and environmental change.
-He works with people and organisations at all levels to prepare for and create a future that is fair, just and sustainable.
-Paul has facilitated over 550 days of resilience, adaptation and transformation training, assessment and capacity building with local communities, farmers and land managers, local, state and federal government agencies, research institutions, not-for-profits, and international organisations.
+Paul Ryan is passionate about social and environmental change.
+He works with people and organisations at all scales and across sectors and disciplines to prepare for and create a future that is fair, just and sustainable.

 Bachelor of Science (Honours)